brimcg/visor/README.md

 - Four-pin unmodified **original Prusa design RC2** [(Qty 1)](stl/covid19_headband_rc2_button.stl) [(Qty 2)](stl/covid19_headband_rc2_button_qty2.stl) with button design

-#### CAD design tools used here so you can do your own modifications:
+##### CAD design tools used here so you can do your own modifications:

 - OpenSCAD design [software](https://www.openscad.org/).
 You'll need to read their documents if it's new to you.
-- OpenSCAD design [code](covid19_headband_mods.scad) used to generate modified STL models (except slim cord design).
+- OpenSCAD design [code](covid19_headband_mods.scad) used to generate modified STL models (except slim cord design or new H2).
 You can easily choose your type and strap dimensions, self-expanatory parameters at beginning of the code.
 Or use the code as a base for you own design code.

 ---